vysker/vscode-php-formatter/README.md

 ## Release Notes

+### 0.0.5

+Added working support for multiple file extensions besides .php.
+See `phpformatter.additionalExtensions` setting for more info.

 ### 0.0.4

-* All paths now support spaces (`' '`).
+All paths now support spaces (`' '`).
-* Added working support for multiple file extensions besides .php.
-See `phpformatter.additionalExtensions` setting for more info.

 ### 0.0.3